simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 This can be followed by any of the following, separated by spaces:

 - (optional) a [status](#status) character (empty, `!`, or `*`)
-- (optional) a transaction code (any short number or text, eg a check number)
+- (optional) a transaction code (any short number or text, enclosed in parentheses)
 - (optional) a transaction description (any remaining text until end of line)

 Then comes zero or more (but usually at least 2) indented lines representing...